 - Time-Sensitive Threats: The fraudster gives you a short deadline to make the payment, hoping to create panic and push you into acting quickly.

-When faced with Blackmail or Extortion threat, it’s crucial to stay calm and avoid giving in to fear.
+When faced with Blackmail or Extortion threats, it’s crucial to stay calm and avoid giving in to fear.
 Here’s how you can protect yourself:

 - Do Not Respond or Pay the Ransom: Most of the time, these fraudsters have no real access to your data.
 Paying the ransom will only encourage more extortion attempts.